protocol/launchpad/docs/protocol-labs-network/what-is-pl.md

 ## Protocol Labs Main Projects
 * [IPFS](https://ipfs.io/) Was one of the original core OSS project, from which other projects in Protocol Labs have grown and nucleated, creating a network of OSS projects, developer tooling, DApps, and more.

 * [Filecoin](https://filecoin.io/) is the other original core organization that supports the builders and storage providers that use Protocol Labs & Filecoin technologies.
-Filecion is a utility token (cryptocurrency) that supports and incentivizes the growth of Protocol Labs.
+Filecion is a utility token (cryptocurrency) that supports and incentivizes the growth of our network of web3 technologies.

 * [libp2p](https://libp2p.io/) is a set of modular tools for networking and peer-to-peer communications